0x6b/typster/README.md

 ## Crate Features

-Specify `full` to enable all of the following features.
+Specify `full` to enable all the following features.
 Note that embedding fonts will produce a large binary.

 ### `compile`